Portable Generators vs Standby Generators

 Why Would You Need a Generator?

 Generators have an endless number of use cases, from large organisations to residential homes and businesses.
-Generators are a great way to provide primary or backup power in almost any location or in any situation.
+Power Generators are a great way to provide primary or backup power in almost any location or in any situation.

 One of the essential uses for generators is to provide backup power during a blackout or severe weather event.
 Ensuring you have access to electricity for heating and communication is necessary for an emergency.